FAQ for international families

 - If you choose to retain your child’s present insurance or buy a policy in your home country, please note that the insurance company must have a claims office in the United States.

-- Unless you provide proof of insurance, your child will need to register for insurance in the U.S. West Sound Academy can arrange for health insurance for your student.
-Billing for the plan would be included in your international comprehensive tuition payment.
+- Unless you provide proof of insurance, your child will need to register for insurance in the U.S. West Sound Academy can provide you with information for health insurance for your student.
+The monthly fee is generally not very expensive and is separate from your international tuition payment.

 - We recommend that you provide your child with a credit card or debit card for this purpose.